Dexaran/EOS-security-standards/Contributing.md

 - provide an answer for someone else's question in the corresponding issue.

 - ask a question that is related to security or the development of a smart contract.
 Please, open a new issue [here](https://github.com/Dexaran/EOS-security-standards/issues)

+## Submitting a proposal to security guidelines

+1. Fork this repo

+2. Submit your changes to the main [README.md](https://github.com/Dexaran/EOS-security-standards/blob/master/README.md) file

+3. Propose your changes with a pull request

+4. Please provide a detailed description of your changes and the rationale for this in the description of the pull request

 ## Submitting an archived hack